-The white grape comes from Italy, Synonyms include Albaluce, Bian Roustì, Bianchera, Erbalucente, Erbalucente Bianca, Erbalus, Greco, Greco Bianco di Novara, Greco Novarese and Uva Rustìa.
-The name goes back to the Latin name "Alba lux" (light of the dawn), which refers to the small, hard-shelled and whitish shining berries that tend to rosinate.
-That's why they are perfect for Sweet wines like one Passito from dried grapes.
-That sort off Greece is an unproven hypothesis.
-It was first mentioned under the name Elbalus in 1606, the exact origin is probably the current DOC area Canavese in the province of Torino in Piedmont,
+The white grape variety comes from Italy, Synonyms are Albaluce, Bian Roustì, Bianchera, Erbalucente, Erbalucente Bianca, Erbalus, Greco, Greco Bianco di Novara, Greco Novarese and Uva Rustìa.
+The name comes from the Latin name "Alba lux" (light of the dawn), which refers to the small, hard-shelled and whitish shiny berries that tend to raisin.
+Therefore, they are excellent for Sweet wines like a Passito from dried grapes.
+That the variety out Greece is an unproven hypothesis.
+It was first mentioned under the name Elbalus in 1606, the exact origin is probably today's DOC area Canavese in the province of Torino Piedmont,

-According to DNA analysis there is no relation to the variety Greco, However, there is a close relationship to the variety Cascarolo Bianco and possibly also Clairette, The early to middle-seasoning vine is prone to real mildew, It produces more alcohol-rich white wines with moderate acidity.
-The variety is cultivated in Piedmont and undergoes a rebirth there by clone selection.
-She gets in the DOC white wines Canavese.
+According to DNA analysis there is no relationship to the variety Greco, However, there is a close relationship with the variety Cascarolo Bianco and possibly also Clairette, The early to medium maturing vine is susceptible to real ones mildew, It produces rather low-alcohol white wines with moderate acidity.
+The variety is cultivated in Piedmont and there is reborn through clone selection.
+It is used in the DOC white wines Canavese.
 Colline Novaresi.
 Coste della Sesia and Erbaluce di Caluso used.
 In 2010, 319 hectares of vineyards were recorded.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : Ursula Brühl, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,

 Institute for Grapevine Breeding Geilweilerhof - 76833 Siebeldingen, GERMANY